apache/arrow-adbc/docs/source/faq.rst

 This is a little unusual, in that most database drivers and database protocols you'll find were meant for a specific database.
 But Flight SQL was designed to be agnostic to the database from the start, and so was ADBC.

 It sounds like they overlap, but they complement each other because they operate at different levels of abstraction.
-Flight SQL targets database server developers, and gives them one protocol they can implement in order to reach ADBC, JDBC, and ODBC users.
-ADBC targets database users, and gives them one Arrow-native API they can use to work with both Arrow-native and non-Arrow-native databases.
+Database developers can just provide a Flight SQL service, which will give them ADBC, JDBC, and ODBC drivers for free, without having to build and maintain those drivers on their own.
+Database users can just use ADBC as the one Arrow-native API to work with both Arrow-native and non-Arrow-native databases, whether those databases support Flight SQL, a custom Arrow-native protocol, or no Arrow-native protocol.

 And then what is the "ADBC JDBC driver"?
 ========================================